When is Yom Kippur?

-When is Day of Atonement ?
+How long until Day of Atonement ?

-Yom Kippur (day of atonement) is the Jewish day of repentance, considered to be the holiest and most solemn day of the year.
+Yom Kippur (Day of Atonement) is the Jewish day of repentance, considered to be the holiest and most solemn day of the year.

 In Israel, it is a legal holiday.
 There will be no public transport and all shops and businesses are closed.

 Fasting begins just before sundown (called 'tosephet' Yom Kippur, the 'addition' of fasting for a portion of the previous day is required by Jewish law), and ends after sunset the following day.